 — Gina Gomez, life coach

-Gomez and other experts offer the following tips for making 2016 the year you finally reach yours.
+Gomez and other experts offer the following tips for making this year the year you finally reach yours.

 1. Get clear

 You can’t get to your destination if you don’t know where you’re going, says Gomez.
 “If you want to lose weight, take that dream vacation, fall in love or watch more episodes of The Good Wife, get clear about what specifically you want and why you want it and identify at least three steps on how you’re going to get there.”

 2. Take the first step

 Once you have a clear vision of what you want to accomplish, begin turning that into reality.
 “If you’re stuck, take the first step to finding the resources to help you achieve that goal,” says Gomez.
 This may include hiring a coach, reading travel books or signing up on a dating site.